kalasubramani/Personal_Site/README.md

 ## Portfolio Page

 The portfolio page is the meat and potatoes of my personal site, here I have included the projects I have worked on.
 For each project, I have included the name of project, a brief description, a deployed link on Netlify, and a link to GitHub repo

+ # Contact Page
+A contact form with the following:
+These specific fields:
+name field
+email field
+message field
+submit button
+when submitted should redirect to another HTML file containing a success message (The form does not need to send a real email when submitted)

 ### Tech/Framework used